albenoit/DeepLearningTools/README.md

         return tf.div(tf.subtract(features, mean), tf.sqrt(var)+1e-6)

 def model_outputs_postprocessing_for_serving(model_outputs_dict):
-    ''' define here the post-processings to be applied to each of the model outputs when used withtensorflow serving WARNING, in case of multiple outputs, ONE of them must be named as the default serving output: tf.saved_model.signature_constants.DEFAULT_SERVING_SIGNATURE_DEF_KEY
+    ''' define here the post-processings to be applied to each of the model outputs when used with Tensorflow serving WARNING, in case of multiple outputs, ONE of them must be named as the default serving output: tf.saved_model.signature_constants.DEFAULT_SERVING_SIGNATURE_DEF_KEY
     Args: